How to use the second home calculator

 1. Know your financing options

-- Home equity loan: Also known as a second mortgage, this loan allows you to borrow against the current equity you have in your home.
-It provides a lump sum of cash or line of credit for you to make a purchase.
+Knowing how you plan on paying for your home will help determine what you will be approved for.
+Here are some of the common routes home buyers take:- Home equity loan: Also known as a second mortgage, home equity loans allow you to borrow against the current equity you have in your home.
+They provide a lump sum of cash or line of credit for you to make a purchase.
 If your property loses value, you may owe more on the loan than the property is worth.

 - Cash: Paying for a home in full will reduce the overall cost of owning a second home because you won’t be paying interest on a loan.